Beijing Pollution 2021: China Is Winning The War, But It’s Not Over Yet

-Having gone through a summer this 2018 with minimal to no Beijing pollution on most days, it was almost easy to forget that on some days Beijing is one of the world’s more polluted cities.
+Having gone through the past few summers with minimal Beijing pollution on most days, it was almost easy to forget that on some days Beijing is one of the world’s more polluted cities.

 Though, as winter rolls around and the fierce colds of the Beijing winter start to blow in, Beijingers and people all over Northern China turn to coals for heating – one of the reported reasons for pollution being such an issue in the North of China.

 The government are doing a lot to tackle it, particularly in Beijing.
 But like any problem, it takes a while to solve and the Beijing smog is not something that is going to disappear entirely over night.

 Beijing Pollution – China air pollution & Beijing air quality

 It seems that gone are the winters where you will spend most of the time hidden behind a mask due to the Beijing air quality being too bad to be able to see much of a distance in front of you.

 Due to the health risks of prolonged exposure to pollution, long-term Beijing residents need to prepare for possibility of smog days, like it or not:

 Whether you’ve just arrived in Beijing, are preparing for a move to China, or you’ve been an expat here for a while, you can always find new ways to beat the pollution in Beijing.

 1. Understand the China Air Pollution AQI

 Firstly, learn how to know how polluted it is outside (without just looking out of your window).

 The number system is much more in depth and can get a bit complicated, with different numbers representing different types of air pollution (yes there’s different types – some more harmful than others).

 It still has a long way to go, and coping with China air pollution is something that expats have to deal with pretty regularly for those living in Beijing.

-2. Wear a Mask
+2. Wear a Pollution Mask

-But wearing a mask (a good one, not just a cheap one…) will save your lungs a lot.
+But wearing a pollution mask (a good one, not just a cheap one…) will save your lungs a lot.
 Follow the AQI chart’s guidelines to find out which days you should wear a mask.

-If the AQI is high, wear a mask.
+If the AQI is high, wear a pollution mask.
 Plus, Chinese people (as well as foreigners!) don’t care.
 Wearing a mask may not be normal in your culture but it’s nothing out of the ordinary in Beijing.